 - watched this video.
 This provides a brief explanation of what will happen leading up to your online interview and the steps you should take to prepare.

 - downloaded Microsoft Teams to your device and familiarised yourself with this before your scheduled online interview day.
 Where possible, we advise against using a smartphone as this may compromise the online interview experience.
+We recommend using a PC or laptop and please check your camera and microphone are working prior to the interview.

 - watched this short service user/carer story video clip called Allen’s story.
 You will be asked about this during your interview.